A smart shopper's guide to rented mailing lists

 3. Do you have lists of your own that would be valuable to include in the mailing?

-Think about donors, employees, board members, class and health fair attendees, and people who have requested to receive your publication.
+Think about donors, employees, board members, class and health fair attendees, and people who have requested to receive your publication or newsletter.
 This is priceless information that might be scattered in databases throughout your facility.
 Pulling it together and combining it with your rented lists can be a powerful tactic.

 Help when you need it